TaitoUnited/taito-cli/docs/templates.md

 ### Additional security steps

-For critical security needs you should consider some additional security steps, for example:
+For critical security needs you should consider some additional security steps that might not be provided out-of-the-box by the infrastructure template you selected.
+For example:

 - Backup all data to another cloud provider.
-- Setup a secure bastion host for accessing critical resources and leave audit trail for all connections.
+- Setup a secure bastion host or virtual network interconnectivity for accessing critical resources, and leave audit trail for all connections.
 - Limit egress traffic in addition to ingress traffic, and monitor suspicious outbound connection attempts.
 - Limit Kubernetes network traffic with Kubernetes networking rules.
 - Limit Kubernetes namespace access with RBAC.
+- Require container images to by signed by trusted authorities.
 - Use personal accounts for accessing databases to leave audit trail.
 - Reserve a separate IP address and load balancer for each domain or subdomain.
 - Prepare for high usage spikes with autoscaling and CDN.